Mohammad-Musa/app-theme/development-strategy.md

 1. Clone the generated repository.
 1. Edit the [development-strategy](https://github.com/Mohammad-Musa/app-theme/blob/master/development-strategy.md) and adding a [Wireframe](https://user-images.githubusercontent.com/59515791/82772089-694c7200-9e3e-11ea-8238-6973fa5ec9a2.png) with that file.
 1. Edit the README file on a new branch called `readme` and `issue #1`.
 1. Create new two folders one called css includes three files: (style.css, font-awesome.css & flexboxgrid.css) and the other folder called images includes the images that we will use with this project.
+The branch for this step called `adding-folders` and `issue #3`.
 1. Merge the changes.
 1. Push the changes.
 1. turn on GitHub Pages

+## 1. Web site Title

+__As a fellow developer I can see the links for css style,font-awesome & flexboxgrid inside the head__.
+__As a site visitor I want to know the page name and and when I search in any search engine for such a contact to get this sit as a suggestion__.

+### Branches:

+1. This user story was developed on a branch called `head`.
+2. It was merged to `master` when the feature was finished.

+### HTML

+- Add a reference to the files in the css folder.
+- Meta tags for title and keywords and other related meta tags inside the head element.

+### Github
+- Create issue #5

+## 2. ## 2.
+Company logo & Nav bar

+__As a site visitor I want to see the company logo and to navagate to the next page__.

+### Branches:

+1. This user story was developed on branches called `header`& `header-styling`.
+2. They were merged to `master` when the feature was finished.

+### HTML

+- Add a logo and nav inside the header tag.

+### CSS
+- Add style to the header tag.

+### Github
+- Create two issues, issue #7 to add the header and issue #31 to style it.

 ## 1. __